nahtanojako/100-days-of-code/log.md

 ### Day 37: December 18, 2018

 **Today's Progress**:Completed Basic javascript section of web developer bootcamp,made a score counter by combining all basic rules of javascript.Started the ES6 for everyone course of wesbos too.

+### Day 38: December 19, 2018

+**Today's Progress**:Started the ES6 for everyone course of wesbos too.Practised scopes again and worked on arrow functions.
+Wrote different functions and learned where to use arrows functions.